This is the multi-page printable view of this section. Click here to print.

 • CIFS: primarily used on Windows operating systems

-• Through snapshot recovery volume creation, it is set identical to the original when creating a service and cannot be modified
+• When creating a service, the snapshot recovery volume is set identical to the original and cannot be modified

-Protocol > PasswordRequiredSet account password for volume access when using CIFS protocol
+Protocol > PasswordRequiredSet the account password for volume access when using the CIFS protocol

-Recovery Snapshot NameOptionalName of the recovery snapshot used when creating the volume
+Recovery snapshot nameSelectName of the recovery snapshot used when creating the volume

 • Provide the recovery snapshot name when creating a service through snapshot recovery volume creation